|General Fiction posted February 10, 2019||Chapters:||1 -2- 3...|

-"No, but thanks, mom.
+"No, but thanks, Mom.
 We want to talk boy stuff.
-But I do need some more lunch money."
+But I do need the lunch money."

-Thomas pulled out his usual chair and sat down.
-"Now tell me what's going on and why do you need more lunch money?"
-His mother asked in a concerned voice.
+Thomas sat down in his usual chair.
+"Now tell me what's going on and why do you need lunch money?" his mother asked in a concerned voice.

-"Nothin's going on Mom; I need more money because I lost mine.
+"Nothin's going on, Mom; I need money because I lost mine.
 I didn't eat lunch today.
-I went to pay for it this morning, and it wasn't in my pocket.
+When I tried to pay for it this morning, it wasn't in my pocket.
 I must have lost it on the way to school."

-"You are usually incredibly careful with your money, but I do remember a few times you lost your lunch money last school year.
+"You are careful with your money, but I remember a few times you lost your lunch money last school year.
 You need to learn to be more careful.
 I'll give it to you in the morning before you leave for school and don't lose it."

 A mischievous grin spread across his face as his mother drew back to throw the dishcloth at him.
-He made a mad dash for the door ducking so the wet rag wouldn’t hit him.
+He made a mad dash for the door ducking the wet rag flying towards him.

-His mother smiled as she puts her arm down from the intended throw.
+His mother smiled as she put her arm down from the throw.
 She realized Thomas volunteered to do his homework without being told for two hours to do it.
 "Something is going on for sure," speaking out loud as if someone else were in the kitchen.

 Bullying is a nationwide and possibly a worldwide epidemic in schools among male and females.
 This book is appropriate for ages 10 and above to help them understand and learn ways to deal with bullying.
 Please feel free to make any suggestions.
 I want this short book to be a learning tool as well as a fictional story to enjoy.Pays one point and 2 member cents.

 You need to login or register to write reviews.
 It's quick!
 We only ask four questions to new members.